MarkusMaal2/login-backend/README.md

-# Notes system REST API
+# Notes system REST API (object-relation model branch)
 Back-end for the notes system, which allows to add/remove users, in addition to logging in, managing notes, and logging out.

 ## Base URL